Craig Ford: Career

 Ford was elected to the Alabama House in 2000, succeeding his father.
 In 2010, Ford was elected House Minority Leader.
 Ford serves on the Ways and Means - Education Committee, and the Commerce and Small Business Committee.
 Ford considered running for governor in 2014.

 Ford has proposed repealing the Alabama Accountability Act, proposing instead to spend more money on Alabama's Pre-K program and the Alabama Math Science and Technology Initiative.
 Ford has led an effort to introduce a state lottery, with the revenue going to education spending.

 Ford was among the first lawmakers to call for former Alabama Governor Robert Bentley to resign or be impeached for misusing taxpayer dollars and state resources.
 Ford also stood up to the Democratic Party's leadership and called for their resignation in light of their own failed leadership and accusations of corruption.

 March 2018, Ford announced he is running in Alabama Senate District 10 as an Independent, a seat held by Sen. Phil Williams of Rainbow City, who is not seeking reelection.

-Ford co-owns Hodges-Ford Insurance, as well as The Messenger, a weekly newspaper.
-Ford serves as a captain in the Alabama Army National Guard.
+Ford owns Ford Insurance Agency, as well as The Messenger, a weekly newspaper.
+Ford serves as a Major in the Alabama Army National Guard.

 On November 14, 2021, Ford announced that he was running for mayor of Gadsden.
 Ford won the runoff election 62%-38%.